 - Read: Flexible working should be default, says MP Helen Whately

 - Read: Helen Whately: Employers should make all jobs flexible by default

 Now Whately is arguing that unless business-owners have good reason to enforce specific working hours, that employers should introduce flexible working to every job.
 It's a huge change and one that could be hugely beneficial to the UK workforce.
 No longer would we be stuck in a patriarchy that celebrates men as the breadwinners while women are penalised for being able to work less hours due to childcare.
 How many women have missed out on career opportunities because they had to pick up their kids at a certain time or they couldn't go on that business trip?
 How many people have had to use their holiday time up because they weren't allowed to work from home?

 But does flexible working actually work?

 Flexible working is already happening all over the world and has shown huge success.
 New Zealand has reported a huge increase in productivity.
 Working less days for the same pay made staff even more efficient and engaged with their work.
-Malaysia and South Africa are areas where remote working and “home office” are becoming more common and this has had a huge impact on terrible traffic problems.
-They’ve also introduced in-office childcare and flexi-time to many businesses as a way of bringing more women into the workforce.
+Malaysia and South Africa are areas where remote working and "home office" are becoming more common and this has had a huge impact on terrible traffic problems.
+They've also introduced in-office childcare and flexi-time to many businesses as a way of bringing more women into the workforce.
 Germany faced strikes by workers who demanded flexible working which have pushed the country to find more of a balance.
-I’ll talk more about this later on.
+I'll talk more about this later on.
 And finally, Japan is using flexible working as a way of engaging the 600,000 young unemployed people and to encourage them to contribute to the economy.
-Read more about flexible working around the world in this article.

 Why is it so important to me?